adamsamec/WinSwitcher/Readme.md

 * Right arrow: When an application is selected, navigates to the list of open windows only for that selected application.
 * Left arrow: When a window is selected, navigates back to the list of running applications.
 * Enter: When an application is selected, switches to that application's most recently used window.
 If a window is selected, switches to that window.
 Then hides WinSwitcher.
+* Backspace or Delete: When an application is selected, quits that application.
+If a window is selected, closes that window.
 * Escape: Hides WinSwitcher.
 * Alt + F4: Exits WinSwitcher, so it no longer runs in background.
 WinSwitcher notifies the user it is exiting.